dr-riz/interviews/rogers/README.md

 - In addition to columns, author names are also separate by comma
 - At times, fields are missing e.g. ID, year

+Domain Knowledge:
+- a publication with the same exact title and authors cannot be published at two venues in the same year, and any other year for that matter
+- order of author names matters as it shows the amount of their contribution
+- it is rare to have authors with the same last name with publications with the same title, year and venue
+- both short and long version of venue names are acceptable e.g. VLDB and Very Large Databases.
+Consequently, two citations using short or long are the same if the other attribute values are same.
+- author names, title and year are usually enough to uniquely identify a publication

 ### 1st mvp

 1. generate readable records
-a. saving the file as tsv
+	- saving the file as tsv
-b. using generateReadableData.py to create readable records
+	- using generateReadableData.py to create readable records
 2. After minimal preprocessing, use "verbatim" text comparison of fields to:
-a. match across both data sets
+	- match across both data sets
-b. detect duplicates and store them in a file for validation
+	- detect duplicates and store them in a file for validation

 Results and Discussion:
 We perform minimal preprocessing without using ML libraries, namely trailing white spaces and lower casing title, author and venue.